changhsinlee/changhsinlee.github.io/_posts/2019-01-24-pyderpuffgirls-ep7.md

 worksheet1.title = 'today'

 # Write into the first sheet
-# if using index=True, the spreadwill will have a weird whitespace row between header and value
+# if using index=True, the spreadsheet will have a weird whitespace row between header and values
 for r in dataframe_to_rows(df, index=False, header=True):
     worksheet1.append(r)